Majorization ladder in bosonic Gaussian channels

 In this paper, we focus on optical communication channels, e.g., optical fibers or free-space links, which are often adequately described by the model of bosonic Gaussian channels.
 The classical capacity of these channels was thoroughly investigated in Refs. \cite{Holevo-bosonic-channels99,Holevo-Werner2001}, but the expression for $C(\mathcal{M})$ was pending on the knowledge of the minimum-output-entropy states.
 In the common case of single-mode phase-insensitive bosonic Gaussian channels (denoted simply as BGCs in what follows), it was conjectured very early on that coherent states minimize the output entropy \cite{giovannetti2004minimum}.
 Yet, it took ten years to find a proof of this conjecture, which was needed to ascertain the conjectured expression of the capacity of BGCs \cite{giovannetti2014ultimate}.
 This result was shortly followed by an even stronger statement, namely that the outputs resulting from coherent states majorize every other outputs \cite{mari2014quantum}.
 A majorization relation is arguably the most fundamental way to express that a quantum state is more statistically disordered than another one.
-Recall that a state $\hat{\rho}$ is said to majorize a state $\hat{\sigma}$ (written $\hat{\rho}\succ\hat{\sigma}$) if and only if their vectors of eigenvalues obey the corresponding majorization relation
+Recall that a state $\hat{\rho}$ is said to majorize a state $\hat{\sigma}$ (written $\hat{\rho}\succ\hat{\sigma}$) if and only if its vector of eigenvalues obeys the corresponding majorization relation,